New Tanzania Investment Act 2022

 7. The Special Strategic Investor requirements have stayed the same except for the requirement for the creation of at least 1,000 local jobs, which is a reduction from the former requirement of 1,500 local jobs.
 Furthermore, the law provides a list of items that are not subjected to any exemptions including, but not limited to, office supplies, cars not directly used in the project, metal sheeting, and concrete.

-8. The Act provides for an additional function of the Tanzania Investment Centre (TIC) which is to deal with disputes that are investor related.
+8. The Act provides for an additional function of the Tanzania Investment Centre (TIC) which is to deal with disputes that are investor-related.
 It is unclear how this is going to be implemented, especially if the TIC is a party involved in the cause of action of the dispute.

-9. TIC to establish an integrated electronic system for the facilitation and promotion of investment and the Ministry of Trade and Industries is to make regulations with other ministries responsible for different areas of investment such as agriculture, environment, etc on the manner of effectively obtaining and sharing information hence improving the investor experience and encouraging seamless registration services.
+9. TIC is to establish an integrated electronic system for the facilitation and promotion of investment and the Ministry of Trade and Industries is to make regulations with other ministries responsible for different areas of investment such as agriculture, environment, etc on the manner of effectively obtaining and sharing information hence improving the investor experience and encouraging seamless registration services.

 10. All certificates of incentives that were issued before this Act will still be valid and applicable including all incentives related to the certificate and registration.